 4.3 Reset Button

-The Time Client 8029NTC can be reset by the Reset Button behind the front panel.
-The Reset Button is accessible with a thin objective through the small drilling in the front panel.
+The Network Time Client 8029NTC can be reset by the Reset-(Default) Button behind the front panel of the board.
+The Reset-(Default) Button is accessible with a thin objective through the small drilling in the front panel.